bicycle-codes/envelope/README.md

 You would need to do multi-device sync with the map of msg -> keys though.
 How do you sync multiple devices without leaking information about who wrote the message?

+You could encrypt the document of `msg -> keys`, and not check identity when you serve requests.
+If an unauthorized person requests the keys for a given username, they would not be able to decrypt them, so the server does not need to know who they are.

 ----------------------------------

 The keys for the recipient are in the encrypted message content.
 The premise is that the recipient will have a [keystore](https://github.com/fission-codes/keystore-idb) instance locally, and will use their local private key to decrypt the symmetric key in the message, then use that symmetric key to decrypt this message content.